Culture & Languages

 CULTURE AND LANGUAGE:

 Nepalese Language is the official language of Nepal.
-The country is potpourri of different ethnic groups and sub-groups who speaks over 70 different languages and dialects.
+The country is potpourri of different ethnic groups and sub-groups who speaks over 120 different languages and dialects.
+Each ethnic community have their own cultural festivals they observe, unique cuisine and traditional attire.
 Over 81% people are Hindus and over 10% Buddhist.
-Rest of the religions is Muslim, Christian, Sikh etc.
+Rest of the religions are Kirati, Muslim, Christian, Sikh etc.

 The Nepalese people are friendly and hospitable by nature and the tourists in general will have no difficulty in adjustment.
-At the same, one may be confused regarding some customs, tradition and manners as in coming into any unfamiliar society.
-Nepal like any other country has its own ways of regulation life though it might be different in degrees to each individual visitor.
-We want the visitors to observe and see the ways of Nepalese people and share with them.
-It is in this spirit that we offer some practical guidelines that could help to make the stay delightful and rewarding.
+At the same time, one may require time getting used to the customs, tradition and manners as in coming into any unfamiliar society.
+Nepal like any other country has its own ways of life though it might be different in degrees to each individual visitor.
+We want the visitors to observe and see the ways of Nepalese people and share them.
+It is in this spirit that we offer some practical guidelines that could help to make your stay delightful and rewarding.

 DO’S & DON’TS WHILE TRAVELLING IN NEPAL:

-The Nepalese people are friendly and hospitable by nature, which they extended to all visitors.
-Nepal, like any other country, has its own customs and we call upon our visitors to observe and see the ways of Nepalese people to observe and see the ways of Nepalese people and share them.
-It is in these sprits that we offer some practical guidelines that could help to make your stay more pleasurable and rewarding.
+The Nepalese people are friendly and hospitable by nature, which they extend to all visitors.
+Nepal, like any other country, has its own customs and we call upon our visitors to observe and share them.

 • Use the traditional Nepali greeting “Namaste” (nahm-ah-stay), by placing your hands to your chest in a prayer-like position.
 This means “I salute the God inside you” and is the most respectful way to greet any Nepali person.
-We also do Namaste when saying goodbye.
+We also say Namaste when bidding goodbye.

 How are you: Tapailai Kasto Chha?